Magnetically assisted spin-resolved electron diffraction: Coherent control of spin population and spatial filtering

-A central challenge in realizing spin-resolved electron diffraction is achieving magnetic control of the spin degree of freedom without disrupting the diffraction geometry imposed by the grating.
+A central challenge in realizing spin-resolved electron diffraction is achieving magnetic control of the spin degree of freedom.
 Previous studies of spin-dependent electron scattering have focused primarily on surface-sensitive or solid-state systems.
-Spin-polarized low-energy electron diffraction (SPLEED) probes magnetic order at crystalline surfaces through spin-orbit and exchange interactions \cite{R_Feder_1981}, while spin-spiral interfaces induce spin-dependent diffraction and interfacial spin currents \cite{10.1063/1.2837479}.
+Spin-polarized low-energy electron diffraction probes magnetic order at crystalline surfaces through spin-orbit and exchange interactions \cite{R_Feder_1981}, while spin-spiral interfaces induce spin-dependent diffraction and interfacial spin currents \cite{10.1063/1.2837479}.
 In parallel, strong-field and relativistic studies have examined spin forces and radiation-reaction effects for free electrons in intense laser fields \cite{PhysRevA.95.042102, Blackburn2020, Mishra2022}.
 However, none of these approaches address coherent spin evolution in a free-space electron diffraction geometry defined by nanostructured beam splitters, and furthermore, separation of electron spin states from a mixed state by employing magnetic tuning.

-Moreover, the influence of an electron’s own probability current and the associated magnetostatic self-field on spinor phase evolution during diffraction has not been quantified.
+Moreover, the influence of the electron probability current and the associated magnetostatic self-field on spinor phase evolution during diffraction has not been quantified.
 A comprehensive theoretical framework is therefore required that combines realistic grating potentials, self-consistent magnetostatics, and externally applied magnetic fields within a unified description of spin-resolved electron diffraction.